rust-lang/rust/text/0000-bang-type.md

     ()  => 23,  // matching with a `()` forces the match argument to be cast to type `()`
 }
 ```
+These casts can be implemented by having the compiler assign a fresh, diverging
+type variable to any expression of type `!`.

-In the compiler, remove the distinctions that treat diverging and converging
+In the compiler, remove the distinction between diverging and converging
-expressions as two different kinds of things (eg. stuff like `FnConverging` vs
-`FnDiverging`).
+functions.
 Use the type system to do things like reachability analysis.

 Add an implementation for `!` of any trait that it can trivially implement.
 Add
 methods to `Result<T, !>` and `Result<!, E>` for safely extracting the inner